StarRocks/starrocks/docs/en/reference/System_variable.md

 ### connector_sink_target_max_file_size

 * **Description**: Specifies the target maximum file size in bytes used for writing data into Hive tables or Iceberg tables, or exporting data with Files().
-The actual size may be larger.
+The limit is not exact and is applied on a best-effort basis.
 * **Default**: 1073741824
 * **Data type**: Long
 * **Introduced in**: v3.3.0